 Businesses have a vested interest in ensuring that employees are as productive as possible while on the job.
 Sometimes, higher productivity can be achieved by providing more ergonomic office furniture, or faster, more powerful computers.
 However, the most important consideration for employee productivity is indoor air quality.

-The US Environmental Protection Agency (EPA) has completed studies which have found that air quality inside a building is often worse than the air quality outside.
+The US Environmental Protection Agency (EPA) has completed studies that have found that air quality inside a building is often worse than the air quality outside.
 As well, other studies have found that poor indoor air quality in workspaces may cost our nation over 10 billion dollars per year in increased hospital visits and greatly diminished productivity.

 What Affects Air Quality?